TU Delft

 The primary purpose of the Grid Workloads Archive is to provide (anonymized) workload traces from grid environments to researchers and to practitioners alike.

-The Grid Workloads Archive's logo
+Grid Workloads Archive logo

 1. Motivation and Goals